mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-03-Thursday_sequence_analysis.md

 conda config --set channel_priority strict ⁠
 ```

-Let's get started by setting up a specific conda environment for this session.
+Let's get started by setting up a specific conda environment for this session and installing all the software we are going to need.
+If we include names of software packages after the environment name, everything gets done in one go and this usually works better than installing the packges one at a time.
 ```
-conda create -n seqanalysis
-conda activate seqanalysis
+conda create -y -q -n seqanalysis fastqc trimmomatic kraken2 krona NanoPlot porechop seqtk flye conda activate seqanalysis
 ```